Hamiltonian (quantum mechanics): One particle

 Although this is not the technical definition of the Hamiltonian in classical mechanics, it is the form it most commonly takes.
-Combining these yields the familiar form used in the Schrödinger equation:
+Combining these yields the form used in the Schrödinger equation:

 which allows one to apply the Hamiltonian to systems described by a wave function $\Psi(\mathbf{r}, t)$.
 This is the approach commonly taken in introductory treatments of quantum mechanics, using the formalism of Schrödinger's wave mechanics.

 One can also make substitutions to certain variables to fit specific cases, such as some involving electromagnetic fields.

+Expectation value

+It can be shown that the expectation value of the Hamiltonian which gives the energy expectation value will always be greater than or equal to the minimum potential of the system.

+Consider computing the expectation value of kinetic energy:

+Hence the expectation value of kinetic energy is always non-negative.
+This result can be used to calculate the expectation value of the total energy which is given for a normalized wavefunction as:

+which complete the proof.
+Similarly, the condition can be generalized to any higher dimensions using divergence theorem.

 Many particles

 The formalism can be extended to $N$ particles: